mathewgomas-alfred/mathewgomas.io/untranslatable_pages/intro_hacking_krita.rst

 Update the master branch in your fork
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After working for some time, you may want to update the master branch of your fork to be in sync with master branch of the official repository.
+After working for some time, you may want to update the master branch of your fork to be in sync with the master branch of the official repository.

 #.
 Checkout the master branch in your working environment.